Skip to main content

 Current Status: Adopted

-The Fiji Institute of Accountants Act of 1971 establishes initial professional development and continuing professional development requirements for professional accountants and authorizes the Fiji Institute of Accountants (FIA) to implement the requirements.
-As reported in its 2017 SMO Action Plan, the FIA has identified that IES 6 is not currently adopted, and it is unclear if the overall program is aligned with the other IES requirements.
+The Fiji Institute of Accountants Act of 1971 (now the Fiji Institute of Chartered Accountants Act 2021) establishes initial professional development and continuing professional development requirements for professional accountants and authorizes the Fiji Institute of Chartered Accountants (FICA) to implement these requirements.
+As of May 2024, FICA reports that its education and training framework is aligned with the International Education Standards (IES) issued by IFAC.

 Current Status: Partially Adopted